sparkdotfi/spark-docs-v2/docs/pages/rewards/index.md

 Yes, unclaimed rewards will eventually expire depending on the campaign.
 However there will always be a grace period between when a campaign ends and when the rewards expire of a few months, so users should have ample time to claim their rewards in time.
 The unclaimed rewards will be used to further reward active users of Spark.

 ## Restricted geographies
-Certain campaigns might have restricted countries for legal reasons.
+Campaigns might restrict participation of users from specific countries for legal reasons.
 Check the specific campaign to see the details.